 - Can You Prevent Hip Dysplasia in Infants?

 As a baby starts growing up, there are a lot of development milestones he will begin to hit at various stages of his life.
 One of the primary ones on these lines is the ability to pull himself up and attempt to walk.
 This usually takes place as the baby starts getting a year old, but could happen earlier or later too.
 Many attempts continue during this period, leading up to the final success.
-But a newborn hip dysplasia might be present if your child fails to show such signs.
-The walking tendencies could be absent or the legs might not be straight, be a little bent.
+But, newborn hip dysplasia might be present if your child fails to show such signs.
+Walking tendencies could be absent, or the legs might not be straight, or could be a little bent.
 Such signs, including walking on tiptoed feet could all indicate a similar problem.

-Congenital hip dysplasia in newborns or even ones that form later in life is all related to the joint present in the hip.
-The joint in the hip is of the ball and socket type, one which is kept in place by utilizing a variety of ligaments.
+Congenital hip dysplasia in newborns or even ones that form later in life is all related to the hip joint.
+The joint in the hip is of the ball and socket type, which is kept in place by utilizing a variety of ligaments.
 However, in some children, these ligaments are not as firm and tight as they ought to be, causing them to loosen up and cause hip dysplasia to set in.
-Nearly 5% of the total children born tend to suffer from this problem right from birth, but only a few of them require treatment for its correction.
+1 in 1,000 newborns tends to suffer from this problem right from birth, but only a few of them require treatment for its correction.